MetalGanon/godot_ascii_toolkit/addons/GodotASCIIToolKit/README.md

 ## Documentation

-Every custom type is documented using the following the template given in
+Every custom type is documented using the following the template describe in file [full_documentation_template.txt](full_documentation_template.txt)

 ```
 ## Script type #################################################################